 In this case, we may write to you asking if you want to keep your Account open.
 If you don’t respond, we will treat your Account as ‘dormant’ and we may stop paying interest if the Account is a Stash.
 If your Account remains ‘dormant’ for 7 years, we are required by law to transfer any balance exceeding $500 to the Australian government as ‘unclaimed money’.

-Xinja may also close your Xinja Accounts, acting reasonably, by giving you at least 14 days prior notice via email, SMS or push notifications.
+Xinja may close your Bank Account, acting reasonably by giving you at least 14 days prior notice via email, SMS or push notification.
+If we close your Bank Account, we will also close your Stash.
 If there is a balance, we will pay you the balance to your nominated account with another financial institution.

 What happens when my Xinja Bank Account is closed?

-If you close your Bank Account, you will no longer be able to access your Account via the App or use your Debit Mastercard and any Stashes will also be closed.
+If you close your Bank Account, you will no longer be able to access your Account via the App or use your Debit Mastercard.

 We will transfer any balance to the bank account of your choice.
 If any of your Accounts have a negative balance at the time that it is closed, you must pay us the balance due plus any interest and fees.